|Country Number (63?)||1989||THIRD WAVE|

 |TVM||The TV Movie||Le Seigneur du Temps : Docteur Who : Le Film|

-According to Alain Carrazé's account above - the first serial was Genesis of the Daleks, however the synopsis in the TV listing magazine Tele 7 Jours for the week 18 to 24 February 1989 suggests the first was actually The Ark in Space.
+According to Alain Carrazé's account above - the first serial was Genesis of the Daleks, and this is supported by various online publications, including the weekly TV listings magazine Radio TV8.
+Oddly, the Tele 7 Jours listings mag has a synopsis which suggests it was The Ark in Space that aired first - see clipping below.

-After only a few episodes had gone out (at least the first 4-parter and the first two of the next?), the series was dropped from the CDD line-up.
-The three newspapers we accessed don't agree whether "Docteur Who" aired 19 or 26 March – two of them list "Docteur Who" for 19 March, and the one that doesn't instead lists it on 26 March, while none of the three papers has a listing for 2 April.
+Of the other newspapers we accessed, some don't agree on whether or not "Docteur Who" aired 19 or 26 March – two of them list "Docteur Who" for 19 March, and the one that doesn't instead lists it on 26 March, while none of the three papers has a listing for 2 April.

 23 years later, Genesis of the Daleks received a repeat screening on Saturday, 19 May 2012, as part of France 4's La Nuit Doctor Who which launched the start of the New Series (from Matt Smith's second year) on that channel - see more below.